-Walking into Villa Empain for the first time is a unique experience.
-You are blown away by the sheer opulence of the whole thing, standing in a house straight out of the Great Gatsby and the gilded jazz age.
+Located on an avenue of embassies near the forest that surrounds Brussels, the Villa Empain offers a unique experience.
+When you first walk in, you are blown away by the sheer opulence of the whole thing, standing in a house straight out of the Great Gatsby and the gilded jazz age.
 The architectural details hit you next and you ask yourself if you have somehow stumbled into an interbellum murder mystery à la Hercule Poirot.

 It is now the property of the Boghossian Foundation, which has beautifully restored the villa and dedicated it as a venue for artistic dialogue between East and West.
 It is worth visiting for the building itself, but the rotating exhibitions are also very interesting.